Spin pumping into quantum spin nematic states: Model

 \subsection{Spin-nematic (SN) state}

 As a simple model to realize the spin-nematic state, we consider a spin-1 bilinear-biquadratic model on a triangular lattice, whose Hamiltonian is given as

 where ${\bm{S}}_{i}$ denotes a localized spin, $J_1$ and $J_2$ denote the strengths of the bilinear and biquadratic couplings, respectively, and $h$ represents an external magnetic field.
-For simplicity in the calculation, we introduced a new coordinate $(x',y',z')$, to the original ordinate as
+For simplicity in the calculation, we assume $D$ is much smaller than $J_1$, $J_2$, and $h$, existing solely to determine the direction of quadrupolar ordering.
+We employ a triangular lattice following a previous study~\cite{Lauchli2006} though spin nematic states can appear also in a square lattice.
+We introduced a new coordinate $(x',y',z')$, to the original ordinate as

 and the external magnetic field is applied along the $z'$ direction (see Fig.~\ref{fig:setup}(b)).
 This bilinear-biquadratic model is known to exhibit ferromagnetic quadrupole ordering (spin-nematic phase) within a finite range of the ratio $J_1/J_2$~\cite{Lacroix2011}.
 To construct a mean-field theory for the spin-nematic phase, we introduce the operators of the SU(3) Schwinger boson as follows~\cite{Lauchli2006,Li2007}: